 You can redeploy an instance with different parameters by changing the variable values.

-- To edit variable values, click the pencil icon for a variable and change its value.
+- To edit variable values, click on the input box and type or select the new value.

 Changing Binding Variable Values